carbon-design-system/design-system-website/src/content/components/data-vis/circle-gauge/usage.md

 ## General guidelines

-Gauge graphs show individual values that make up a whole data set so users can compare the values to each other and see how each value compares to the whole.
-A common way to express the part-to-whole relationship is to use percentages, with the whole equaling 100% and each of its parts equaling smaller percentages corresponding to its value relative to the whole.
+Gauge graphs show the part-to-whole relationship of one value compared to its total.
+The gauge moves clockwise or counterclockwise depending on its content.
+When a value is expressing the amount used out of a total, the gauge will start empty and fill-in clockwise.
+In contrast, if a value is showing the amount remaining out of a total, the gauge will start full then empty counterclockwise.

 ![Circle Gauge example](images/usage-circle-gauge.png)